niko-dunixi/qtestmanager-node/README.md

 `npm install --save qtestmanager-node`

 ## Updates
+### 1.0.3
+Fix small bug that occured when multiple pages were returned from search

 ### 1.0.2
 When uploading xml results, the default test case name matcher regex can now be updated.